 Scott Kiloby, from the Kiloby treatment centre for addiction in California, has developed this method which truly allows for real freedom to be found.
 He is proof of this with his clarity and presentness and Matt has also began to experience this.
 This method combined with the understanding and wisdom from the pioneering work of Dr Gabor Mate provides a holistic and nurturing way for people to reconnect with their true essence and to heal from addiction.
 Through Matt’s own journey he has had to find deep acceptance and compassion for himself, so now he can help others to do the same which is vital in the healing process.
 For more on Matt’s journey with addiction see his story.

-If any of this resonates with you, or you have any queries and want to discuss your situation please do not hesitate to contact Matt (no charge for initial discussion).
-M: 0430008293 or Email
+If any of this resonates with you, or you have any queries and want to discuss your situation please do not hesitate to contact Matt for a FREE chat on phone or ZOOM.

 “Addiction is the repetitive or binge-like use of substances or activities in a way to avoid having to feel emotions and sensations.
 Addiction is all about escaping into the future, towards the next drink, the next fix the next moment.”